rougier/from-python-to-numpy/05-problem-vectorization.rst

 done, we can ascent the gradient from the starting node.
 You can check on the figure this leads to the shortest path.

+.. admonition:: **Figure**
+   :class: legend

+   Value iteration algorithm on a simple maze.
+Once entrance has been reached, it is easy to find the shortest path by ascending the value gradient.

 .. image:: data/value-iteration-1.pdf
    :width: 19%